VMpc/lau-vscode/README.md

 # Contributing
 Contributing is greatly appreciated! do if you can.

+- Thank you arinzima for the icons of the extension!

 # Missing features
 All of the functions from the game are already added, as of 11/05/2026